RootLeo00/robot-coldstorage/ColdStorageSprint3V0.md

 ## Requirements

 The system includes a Sonar and a Led connected to a RaspberryPi.
-The Sonar is used as an ‘alarm device’: when it measures a distance less that a prefixed value **DLIMT**, the transport trolley must be stopped; it will be resumed when Sonar detects again a distance higher than **DLIMT**.
+The Sonar is used as an ‘alarm device’: when it measures a distance less than a prefixed value **DLIMT**, the transport trolley must be stopped; it will be resumed when Sonar detects again a distance higher than **DLIMT**.

 The Led is used as a _warning devices_, according to the following scheme:
 > - the Led is **off** when the transport trolley is at HOME